polterguy/phosphorusfive-dox/chapter-19.md

 It will have the following features.

-* PGP cryptography, both signing and encryption of emails
+* PGP cryptography, both signing and encrypting/decrypting emails
 * Send, reply and forwarding of emails through SMTP
 * Fetching emails from a POP3 server
 * Creating new emails
 * A contact database, automatically populated by all incoming/outgoing emails
+* Allow for adding/downloading attachments to/from your emails, but only safe file types, not capable of spreading any types of virus or malware
 * It will be a multi user system

 In addition, it will be configurable, and allow for its user(s) to configure his or her inbox.
 Technologies visited will be, among other things.